Sudharshan-07/Linux/Interrupts-Part_2.md

 ### > L_2.2.1: GIC private data structure analysis

 Let's delve into the GIC's private data structure and examine the fields it contains, below is the illustration:

 <br>

 ![GIC-DS-1](https://github.com/user-attachments/assets/4839da0c-bbd9-4a1f-9fb8-142b7c38a462)

 <br>

+In the GIC driver, the struct gic_chip_data structure contains information about the GIC controller.
+The GIC driver focuses on initializing this structure and setting up function pointers.
+The driver’s operations are activated by interrupt signals, causing the callback functions to be invoked when an interrupt occurs.

+The **struct irq_chip** structure defines the set of low-level operations for the interrupt controller, which ultimately controls the hardware.

+The **struct irq_domain** structure maps Hardware IRQ numbers to Linux/Software IRQ numbers (virq, virtual interrupt numbers).

+If we closely examined this [section](https://github.com/Sudharshan-07/Linux/blob/Linux-driver-model/Interrupts-Part_1.md#interrupt-controller-abstraction-from-kernel-viewpoint) in [Interrupts-part_1](https://github.com/Sudharshan-07/Linux/blob/Linux-driver-model/Interrupts-Part_1.md#-interrupts--), we observed that there are six main IRQ data structures interconnected within the kernel's IRQ subsystem.
+The question arises: why does the GIC's private data structure only include **struct irq_chip** and **struct irq_domain**, and not the other IRQ data structures such as **irq_desc, irq_data, and irqaction**?
+Why can't these additional structures be included as well?.
+Before delving into an in-depth analysis of the irq_chip and irq_domain use cases, let's briefly discuss this topic.